 Thuan An – Lang Co Beach

-The next section is a breezy mountain path, with a canopy of trees giving a much needed break from the sun.
-You will enjoy being back on tarmac after the dirt tracks on the island, and the rise and fall of the road is really good fun to drive.
+The next section is a breezy mountain path, with a canopy of trees giving a much-needed break from the sun.
+You will enjoy being back on the tarmac after the dirt tracks on the island, and the rise and fall of the road is really good fun to drive.
 This road heads towards the highway, which you cannot miss.
 As for joining it, forget proper slip roads.
 You will have to accelerate up a steep dirt track, and brake immediately when you reach the top to prevent running straight onto the highway.
 Turn left here towards the tunnel.

 After the tunnel, there is a stretch on Highway 1(QL1A).
 This part isn’t the best and the lorries can be intimidating, but keep heading towards Lang Co beach.